BGL Group: History

 The company was founded in 1992 by Douw Steyn as the Budget Insurance Company, an underwriter.
 Budget Insurance Services Limited (BISL) was founded in 1997 and the following year Budget Insurance Company ceased underwriting and became an intermediary business, marketing policies underwritten by a panel of insurers.
 In 1999 it acquired Arnott Century, and changed its name to Budget Retail.
 The group acquired Dial Direct and Bennetts in 2001.
-In 2002 it launched an affinity business, called Junction which was a major contributor to its growth through partners such as Post Office, M&S Money, Bradford & Bingley, and Yes Insurance.
+In 2002 it launched an affinity business, called Junction which was a major contributor to its growth through partners such as Post Office, M&S Money, Bradford & Bingley and Yes Insurance.

-In 2003, the company launched its own uninsured loss recovery business, ACM ULR, and in the same year it ran a PR and marketing campaign for Bennetts, helping to establish the bike insurer as a leading brand in the UK market.
+In 2003, the company launched its own uninsured loss recovery business, ACM ULR, and in the same year it ran a PR and marketing campaign for Bennetts, helping to establish the bike insurer as a leading brand in the United Kingdom market.
 In 2004, Budget was noted as providing the most competitive home insurance, and the cheapest motor insurance cover.

 The company opened its Cape Town Contact Centre in 2004, set up Comparethemarket.com as a complementary service in 2005, and sold Budget Retail in 2006.
-In July 2007 the company changed its name to BGL Group, launching an eco-friendly car insurance site, ibuyeco.co.uk, and relaunching the comparethemarket.com insurance price comparison site.
+In July 2007 the company changed its name to BGL Group, launching an eco-friendly car insurance site, ibuyeco.co.uk, and relaunching the comparethemarket.com insurance price comparison site..
+Along with this South Africa's first comparison website was launched Hippo.co.za that compares insurance and other personal finance products from a range of South African brands.
+Before Hippo.co.za, consumers had to call around for hours trying to find the cheapest quote to suit their needs.
+This was a market changer for the South African market.

 The year 2009 saw the creation of comparethemeerkat.com – online meerkat comparison website as part of a spoof advertising campaign featuring a CGI meerkat character named Aleksandr Orlov.
 French price comparison sites LesFurets.com and CreditMieux.com were acquired in 2010, and Dutch site Verzekeringssite.nl was acquired in 2012.
 The latter was rebranded as hoyhoy.nl in 2014.

 In 2013, BGL group launched Beagle Street, the first online-only life insurer in the UK.
 In 2022 Beagle Street was acquired by OneFamily.

 In 2015, Bennetts was sold to Saga Group.

 The Canada Pension Plan Investment Board acquired a 30% stake in BGL in November 2017 for £675 million.

 In January 2022, BGL sold its insurance business to Markerstudy, leaving Comparethemarket as its primary remaining business.
 BGL was advised by Dentons on the transaction.

+The BGL Group, part of the greater TIH (Telesure Investment Holdings) have subsequently grown their portfolio of sites across the globe which now include, Compare the Market Australia, LesFurets.com in France, Koalay and Hesapkurdu in Turkey, Hoyhoy in Holland.